-Republicans aren't done with Obamacare repeal
+Republicans push ahead with Obamacare repeal

 The bill would repeal the individual and employer mandates as well as shift Obamacare's Medicaid expansion funding and insurance subsidy structure into a block grant program for states.
 States would be given a lump sum of money from the federal government, and it would be up to them how to spend it.

 The bill would also reduce federal support for the traditional Medicaid program by providing a fixed amount of funds per enrollee.
 Republicans argue this would give states more flexibility and would allow them to spend their money more efficiently.

 But Democrats and consumer advocates say the block grants would provide less money to states than they would get under Obamacare, and, further, funding would be specified only through 2026.
 They have charged the block grant structure would put more of a burden on the states because they would have to make up for the shortfalls in federal dollars.